 Even before the war, as movies became increasingly popular, vaudeville declined in the public interest.
 In the postwar years, vaudeville was all but dead.
 Bobby thus had to re-invent his career to maintain a living in show business.
 Among other venues, he landed small parts in unremarkable films that are not well known today.

-Seen at right, Bobby prepares to push a peanut with his nose at a public appearance at a movie theater in Houston circa 1950, sponsored by the Raymond Pearson Lincoln Mercury automobile dealership.
+Seen here, Bobby prepares to push a peanut with his nose at a public appearance at a movie theater in Houston circa 1950, sponsored by the Raymond Pearson Lincoln Mercury automobile dealership.
 It apparently involved a ukulele contest for a $2,000 prize.
 This image is courtesy of the Center for American History at the University of Texas at Austin.
 To see an enlarged view, click for our "Photo of the Month" for December 2008.

 In mid-September 1951, the industry publication Box Office reported that Bobby "and his singing wife Deane have been presenting the stage show and contest" at the Malco Theatre in Memphis, TN.
 "One juvenile and one adult winner is picked each day and at the end of the week grand winners are picked.
 Prizes included two television sets, radios, electric blankets, etc."

 Bobby began using the alternative nickname "Uncle Ukie" later in his career, with it first known to have appeared in the early 1950s.
-The nickname is seen at left on a poster for the "gigantic-glittering musical show" entitled From Texas to Broadway, featuring his wife Deane as well as Paul Buskirk and the Western Swing Band.
+The nickname is seen here on a poster for the "gigantic-glittering musical show" entitled From Texas to Broadway, featuring his wife Deane as well as Paul Buskirk and the Western Swing Band.

 The trade publication Box Office reported in early November 1953 that "Uncle Ukie" helped open the refurbished Trinity Theatre in Dallas as headliner in the stage show Searchlights, performing with Deane and organist Paul Jordan.